★ Publishers Weekly starred review.

 "Love is patient and kind.
 Love is never jealous.
 It does not brag or boast.
 It is not puffed up or big-headed.
 Love does not act in shameful ways, nor does it care only about itself.
 It is not hot-headed, nor does it keep track of wrongs done to it.
 Love is not happy with lies and injustice, but truth makes its heart glad.
 Love keeps walking even when carrying a heavy load.
 Love keeps trusting, never loses hope, and stands firm in hard times.
 The road of love has no end."
 1 Corinthians 13:4-8

 Many First Nations tribes communicate with the cultural and linguistic thought patterns found in their original tongues.
 The First Nations Version (FNV) recounts the Creator's Story—the Christian Scriptures—following the tradition of Native storytellers' oral cultures.
 This way of speaking, with its simple yet profound beauty and rich cultural idioms, still resonates in the hearts of First Nations people.

-The FNV is a dynamic equivalence translation that captures the simplicity, clarity, and beauty of Native storytellers in English, while remaining faithful to the original language of the New Testament.
+The FNV is a dynamic equivalence translation of the New Testament that captures the simplicity, clarity, and beauty of Native storytellers in English, while remaining faithful to the original language of the Bible.
 Whether you are Native or not, you will experience the Scriptures in a fresh and new way.

 "Reading the First Nations Version of the New Testament is like listening to a wise elder pass down ancient teachings.
 Its oral cadences give the Scriptures new room to breathe.
 While contemporary translations focus on updating language in a modern mode, the FNV recaptures the sense of tradition that binds faithful readers to our past and to the story that tells us who we are.
 It is a good gift to everyone who walks the Jesus Way."